yenhsunlin/dukes/README.md

 # dukes: *D*iff*U*se-boosted dar*K* matt*E*r by *S*upernova neutrinos

-`dukes` is a pyhon package for evaluating the signatures of diffuse boosted dark matter by supernova neutrinos in the early Universe based on [arXiv:2404.08528](https://arxiv.org/abs/2404.08528).
+`dukes` is a pyhon package for evaluating the signatures of diffuse boosted dark matter by supernova neutrinos in the early Universe based on [*Phys.
+Rev. Lett.* **133**, 111004 (2024)](https://link.aps.org/doi/10.1103/PhysRevLett.133.111004).
 It also supports an *experimental* feature that implements particle-model-dependent differential cross sections for DM-neutrino and DM-electron.